thhdragon/ff5m/docs/UNINSTALL.md

 Next, you can proceed to flash the uninstall image:
 1. Format a USB drive to FAT32 and place the Uninstall Image in the root directory (as you do when installing the mod).
 2. Insert the USB drive and reboot the printer.
-The mod will be uninstalled (this also removes the ZMod files).
+The mod will be uninstalled (this also removes the ZMod files, but it's a last-resort measure.
+It's better to use the ZMod uninstallation macro instead).
 3. When the process is finished, a message will be displayed on the screen.
 You will also find a log file in your USB drive with information about the uninstallation.

 > [!NOTE]